jadecobra/python_tdd_exercises/source/sleep duration.rst

            return value

   the terminal still shows passing tests
-* we could also rewrite it to use one line
+* I could also rewrite it to use one line

   .. code-block:: python

        def get_hour(value):
            return int(value.split(':')[0])

   the terminal still shows passing tests.
-Since we are green you can try any ideas you have until you understand what we have written so far.
+Since I are green you can try any ideas you have until you understand what I have written so far.

 Duration when given hours and minutes
 -------------------------------------

-We found a solution that provides the right duration when given sleep time and wake time in a given day.
-Our solution does not take into account minutes in the calculation
+I found a solution that provides the right duration when given sleep time and wake time in a given day. the solution does not take into account minutes in the calculation

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-we are going to add a failing test for that scenario to ``test_sleep_duration.py``
+I are going to add a failing test for that scenario to ``test_sleep_duration.py``

 .. code-block:: python